Tag Archives: french dressage for gaited horses

 A bit maker’s perspective

 I recently watched a YouTube video: Dale Myler Bitting Series: #1 Understanding Bit Resistance (below) that reinforces Karl’s belief about tongue pressure.
-Mylar believes that riding the horse with tongue pressure cuts off the horse’s ability to salivate and swallow which distresses the horse, affects the horse’s breathing, encourages the horse to travel on the forehand, and shortens the horse’s depth of stride.
+Mylar believes that riding the horse with tongue pressure cuts off the horse’s ability to salivate and swallow which distresses the horse.
+When the bit presses into the tongue by low fixed hands, the tongue begins to affect the horse’s ability to breathe.
+Adding to this, tension in the jaw encourages the horse to travel on the forehand and shortens the horse’s depth of stride.

-Thinking this through as I ride my naturally gaited Tennessee walking horse and fox trotting mare, a higher hand position with following relaxed arms that follow the natural head and neck motion helps keep them relaxed in the jaw, accepting the snaffle bit contact, and has improved the quality of movement.
+Thinking this through, as I ride my naturally gaited Tennessee walking horses and fox trotting mare, I apply a higher hand position for cueing, then a light neutral position that gently follow the natural head and neck motion.
+This helps keep my gaited horses relaxed in the jaw, accepting the snaffle bit contact, and has improved our smooth gaits.